-2.4.
-Smart Specialization Strategy and public policy framework in the Republic of Serbia of the Smart Specialization Strategy in relation to other public policy documents in the Republic of Serbia that are relevant for 4S has been mapped.
-The conclusion is that 4S is directly related to a number of strategic documents in the field of: (1) Science15 - 4S builds on a number of major science and innovation reforms that have been done in the previous period under the auspices of the Science and Technology Development Strategy of the Republic of Serbia for the period 2016-2020 - "Research for Innovation".
-(2) Competitiveness - as the main objective of the 4S is to connect the economy and science, it is very important to take into account a large number of public policies in the field of competitiveness that address key issues for the development of the Serbian economy.
-(3) Agriculture - a number of the objectives of the Agriculture and Rural Development Strategy 2014-2024 are coherent with development activities within the FOOD FOR THE FUTURE priority area.
-(4) Education - during the preparation of the Strategy, through the process of entrepreneurial discovery, a large number of initiatives and findings have been obtained aimed at creating new educational profiles for which there is a need in the labor market and with changing the education system from a "reproductive character" system to a system that provides applied knowledge and skills.
-(5) Communication and digitalization - public policies in the field of communication and digitalization aims to improve and develop the necessary infrastructure needed in order to ensure the conditions for the proper functioning of the ICT sector and creative industries.
+Smart Specialization Strategy and public policy framework in the Republic of Serbia

+Public policies do not act independently of each other, but rather interact, and it is important for them to be coherent so that already scarce resources are not duplicated or wasted.
+For this reason, the position of the Smart Specialization Strategy in relation to other public policy documents in the Republic of Serbia that are relevant for 4S has been mapped.
+The conclusion is that 4S is directly related to a number of strategic documents in the field of:

+- (1) Science15 4S builds on a number of major science and innovation reforms that have been done in the previous period under the auspices of the Science and Technology Development Strategy of the Republic of Serbia for the period 2016-2020 "Research for Innovation". - (2) Competitiveness as the main objective of the 4S is to connect the economy and science, it is very important to take into account a large number of public policies in the field of competitiveness that address key issues for the development of the Serbian economy. - (3) Agriculture a number of the objectives of the Agriculture and Rural Development Strategy 2014-2024 are coherent with development activities within the FOOD FOR THE FUTURE priority area. - (4) Education during the preparation of the Strategy, through the process of entrepreneurial discovery, a large number of initiatives and findings have been obtained aimed at creating new educational profiles for which there is a need in the labor market and with changing the education system from a "reproductive character" system to a system that provides applied knowledge and skills. - (5) Communication and digitalization public policies in the field of communication and digitalization aims to improve and develop the necessary infrastructure needed in order to ensure the conditions for the proper functioning of the ICT sector and creative industries.
 Also, additional goals of public policies in this field are to digitize the society in the Republic of Serbia and increase the productivity of all enterprises through a greater use of new technologies.